-A wire transfer is in many cases a good solution to send money quickly, whether domestically or internationally.
+An online wire transfer is in many cases a good solution to send money quickly, whether domestically or internationally.
 Payments sent by wire are nearly instant while providing a secure and reliable delivery.
 In some cases, a wire or money transfer might be the only two options available to you for certain types of purchases; such as a house.
 Many times it is the benefactor that wants the guaranteed funds delivered in a timely fashion.

 International transfers can vary - depending on where the transaction originated and where the money is being sent to.
 Most international transfers will require a bank SWIFT code and the account holder's IBAN number.
 Transfers in the USA can be done via ACH or through the financial check networks.
 In Europe, a transfer using SEPA can be made between countries similarly to how bank transfers occur in the USA.
 Many options exist for merchants, depending on the type of business and the solution services they need.

 What is a Wire Transfer?